 Forte dei Marmi Street Market

-Every Wednesday morning of the year from 8 am to 1.30 pm, one of the most exclusive street markets in Italy takes place.
+Every Wednesday morning of the year from 8 am to 1.30 pm, one of Italy’s most exclusive street markets takes place.
 You can make great deals by buying designer clothescashmereleather goods, or household items for a discounted price.
 Piazza Marconi is the location of the street market.
 Here is the square on the map.

 Take a walk along the pier